 Due to the complexity of legislation, planning staff cannot give informal advice on the need for planning permission.

 In some cases you do not need permission, this is called permitted development.
-You can use the interactive semi-detached house guide or explore the interactive terrace on the planning portal website to find out whether or not you should apply.
-You will need adobe flash player to use these guides.
+You can use the interactive semi-detached house guide or explore the interactive terrace on the Planning Portal website (external website) to find out whether or not you should apply (you will need adobe flash player (external website) to use these guides).

 Find out how to make an application for planning permission

 Lawful development certificate

 If you are not sure whether you need planning permission for a project, we recommend that you apply for a Lawful development certificate (LDC).
 This is different to planning permission and can be used to find out if a development requires planning permission.